Master of Divinity

 What about taking classes at other schools?

-We may consider transfer credit (only B’s or better, within the time limits, and up to 21 hours for the M.Div. and 9 hours for the M.A.C.M.) from other seminaries that are both regionally and (for the theological core) ATS accredited.
+We may consider transfer credit (only B’s or better, within the time limits, and up to 18 hours for the M.Div. and 9 hours for the M.A.C.M.) from other seminaries that are both regionally and (for the theological core) ATS accredited and meet all other requriements for transfer credit.
 After admission, the Associate Dean reviews your official transcripts to determine which classes transfer.
 While at McAfee, you may cross-register and take elective classes at our consortium member schools: Columbia Theological Seminary, Candler School of Theology, and the Interdenominational Theological Center (ITC).

 What is the difference between a “Seminary” and a “School of Theology?"